 Still, there was one piece his pride wouldn’t let be with a quick onceover.
 Dylan drew the candle closer, intent on the little tuft of hair beneath his bottom lip.
 Was it even?
 He stared at the mirror, his eyes watering at the strain of keeping them focused.
 It certainly looked that way.

 “I don’t know why you don’t just shave that thing off.
-Or grow a decent beard.”
+Or grow a decent beard like other humans.”

 Satisfied with his trimming, he lowered the razor and let his eyes adjust to take in Sulin’s grinning reflection.
 The elf didn’t share this particular daily routine.
 He didn’t need to, considering elves couldn’t grow beards.
 They had hair everywhere else, albeit finer than their human counterparts, just not on their lower faces.